 What about life after bankruptcy?
 It usually takes 12 months before you're 'discharged', at which point your debts are written off.
 Even some basic bank accounts aren't open to undischarged bankrupts, but you should find it's easier to get an account once you've been discharged.

 At thinkmoney, it's simply not an issue.
-You can apply for a thinkmoney Personal Account even if you're in the middle of bankruptcy.
+You can apply for a thinkmoney Managed Current Account even if you're in the middle of bankruptcy.